KasMasVan/KasMasVan.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Hi, I'm kasmasvan, an incoming PhD student at Github university.
+I'm mainly interested in in-context learning and LLM agents.
+Prior to PhD, I earned my master degree from Github college and majored in computer scinece.
+Before that, I was a bachlor student at Github university, and majored in software engineering.

+Publication:
+1. ICLR TinyPaper: XXX.
+2. EMNLP: XXX.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.